Bigfoot Sightings by Region: Tracking America’s Wild Giant

 Texas and Oklahoma

-Head east and the Bigfoot archetype changes again.
-In the pine forests of East Texas and the Choctaw Nation of Oklahoma, locals know him not as Bigfoot but the Wood Ape or the Boggy Creek Monster—made famous by the 1972 cult film The Legend of Boggy Creek.
+Moving east, the Bigfoot archetype shifts again.
+In the pine forests of East Texas and southeastern Oklahoma, the creature is often called the Wood Ape or the Boggy Creek Monster, a name popularized by the 1972 film The Legend of Boggy Creek.

 The Northeast: Forest Giants and Colonial Echoes

-The Northeast carries some of the oldest written references to wildmen in America, dating back to colonial diaries.
+The Northeast holds some of the earliest written references to wild men in American history.

 New York and New England